Arctic Char Fishing - Lodges, Destinations & Guided Trips

 Norway & Sweden – Alpine char in Lapland and Finnmark

 Lapland, Svalbard, and Finnmark host thriving char populations in high lakes and rivers.
-These fish are often resident, colorful, and caught on dry flies or streamers during summer’s long daylight hours.
+Often resident and colorful, they are caught on dry flies and streamers during summer’s long daylight hours.

 Russia & Siberia – Vast, untouched char habitat